-

 What is the significance of AWG in American power cables, and how can this be converted into cross-sectional area in mm²?

-Tip: In Europe, "smooth" nominal values (0.75 / 1.0 / 1.5 / 2.5 / 4.0 mm²) are often used – AWG is often slightly different.
+Tip: In Europe, "smooth" nominal values such as 0.75 / 1.0 / 1.5 / 2.5 / 4.0 mm² are often used – AWG is often just off.

 The conductor diameter of an AWG conductor can be calculated as follows: